WillNilges/pano/README.md

 ## Garage Setup

-Garage has a slightly more involved setup than MinIO (whom we migrated off of due to MinIO becoming hostile to open source)
+Garage has a slightly more involved setup than garage (whom we migrated off of due to garage becoming hostile to open source)

 https://garagehq.deuxfleurs.fr/documentation/quick-start/